sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 == How theLanguage programs are executed

-A theLanguage program is a sequence of _instructions_ (@lst:instruction) that can either be _control_ instructions (a list of all the control instructions is given in @sec:control) or _effect_ instructions (a list of all the effect instructions is given in @sec:effect).
+A theLanguage program is a line of _instructions_ (@lst:instruction) that can either be _control_ instructions (a list of all the control instructions is given in @sec:control) or _effect_ instructions (a list of all the effect instructions is given in @sec:effect).

 #figure([
   #set align(left)